EGI-Federation/documentation/content/en/users/tutorials/adhoc/create-your-first-virtual-machine/_index.md

 Create an EGI account with [Check-in](../../../aai/check-in/signup).

-## Step 2: Enroling to a Virtual Organisation
+## Step 2: Enrolling to a Virtual Organisation

 Once your EGI account is ready you need to join a [Virtual Organisation (VO)](https://confluence.egi.eu/display/EGIG/Virtual+organisation).